jmjkim/eventeller/README.md

 <br/>

 ### Features
-After singed in successfully, user(s) can:
+After singed in successfully, users can:
-- _Read / Write / Edit / Delete comment(s) on different models of Lamborghini._
+- _Read / Write / Edit / Delete comments on different models of Lamborghini._
 - _Post up to 3 images of a Lamborghini with a description._
 - _View how many comments users wrote on Lamborghinis._<br/>

 ## References
 1. Resources from Flatiron School Software Engineering Course.
 2. Publicly available articles, lectures, videos from the Internet.<br/>
+3. The Odin Project Model Association: https://www.theodinproject.com/lessons/ruby-on-rails-active-record-associations

 ## License
 - [MIT](https://choosealicense.com/licenses/mit/)<br/>